 After the ski day is over, there are plenty of fun nightlight experiences to check out as well, including club parties, a daily cabaret show, fondue nights, a pool party, and much more.
 With a line up like this, it’s easy to see why European Gay Ski Week is considered one of the best gay ski festivals anywhere in the world!

 Eurovision isn’t technically a gay festival, but it’s one that’s very popular with the LGBT community.
 Seriously, its basically Gay Christmas to most Europeans.
 The Eurovision Song Contest has been held for decades, mainly around Europe but also in other parts of the world.
-The 2019 festival will be held in Tel Aviv, Israel in May.
+The 2019 festival will be held in Tel Aviv, Israel in May and 2020 in Rotterdam.

 During the contest, each of the member countries submit original songs, which are performed live and broadcast around Europe.
 Some notable previous winners have included ABBA and Celine Dion.
 The contest includes several official shows as well as plenty of exciting unofficial parties around the city.